eosnetworkfoundation/eos-evm-contract/product/workload_verifier.md

 #### Features
 See user stories
 #### User stories
+- A service that tracking reading rewards (deliverable)
   - The service can read access log
   - The service can calcualte rewards according to what it read
   - The service can save the result to the Staking Contract
-- Can config the update period
+  - Can config the update period via config file
 #### Additional tasks
 - [ ] #issue number